cesarsotovalero/cesarsotovalero.github.io/_posts/2022/2022-11-23-how-to-write-a-good-cover-letter-for-a-research-paper.md

 ---

 Submitting a research paper is probably one of the most happy moments in the working ~~life~~ career of PhD students.
-You've been working on that paper for months, maybe years.
+You've been dealing with a research paper for months, maybe years.
-And you know, clicking that "submit" button is such a moment of relief.
+And you know, clicking that "submit" button represents such a moment of relief.
 You just want it to be finally done, moving on to the next project and so on.
 But, wait a minute.
-You just read that you need one more thing: a **cover letter for the editor**.
+The submission system claims you to do one more thing: a **cover letter for the editor!**
+Is the the paper not enough?
 What is that?
+Let me tell you.
 It's a common practice in academic journals to ask authors to write a short cover letter to the editor.
 In this post, I share my experience writing cover letters for academic journals, along with useful tricks and tips that I've found along the way.
-I hope that this post will help you write a good cover letter without hassle.
+I hope this will help you write a good cover letter without hassle.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2022/knowledge.jpg alt:"The academic revision process: an attempt to achieve perfection for the best of science" %}